subvertnormality/mosaic/README.md

 #### Transposition

-As well as setting a transposition value per scale, you can transpose your entire Song Sequence using the global quantizer transposition fader, either globally or by step using [transposition locks](#transposition-locks).
+As well as setting a transposition value per scale, you can transpose your entire Song Sequence using the global quantiser transposition fader, either globally or by step using [transposition locks](#transposition-locks).
 Global and trig transposition applies on top of the currently selected scale's transposition value.

 <img alt="Scale editor transposition fader" src="https://raw.githubusercontent.com/subvertnormality/mosaic/refs/heads/main/images/Grid/scale_editor/transposition-fader.svg" width="300" />